Crafting a Boutique Wellness Experience from Scratch

 Conclusion

-The Drip Hydration Therapy project was an exciting exercise in rapid product development, brand creation, and UX design.
+The Drip Hydration Therapy project was a rapid exercise in product development, brand creation, and UX design.
 While the product ultimately did not launch due to a shift in business priorities, it provided valuable insights into building an on-demand wellness service from the ground up.
-It's also a good reminder that a well-executed MVP that informs a pivot is a success — not every project needs to ship to deliver value.
+It's also a good reminder that a well-executed MVP that informs a pivot is a success.
+Not every project needs to ship to deliver value.